KonjacSource/ShiTT/README.md

 [English]() | [中文](./README-zh.md)

 ShiTT is a shitty language.
+TT here is the name of a friend of mine, instead of the abbr of type theory.

 ## Usage